vuex-orm/plugin-graphql/docs/guide/custom-queries/README.md

 database.

+Following fields are allowed:

+- `name`: Required.
+The name of the mutation.
+- `multiple`: Whether the mutation is of a connection type (multiple records are returned) or not (single record is returned).
+- `args`: Hash map with arguments (variables).

 ## Model unrelated simple mutation

 Like simple custom queries, you can also send simple custom mutations.
 The action (`simpleQuery`) stays the same.